 The world truly is your oyster these days, with travel becoming easier and cheaper than ever before.
 But is the money you put aside for travelling actually supporting animal cruelty?

-The sad reality is that the need for unique travel experiences can have a negative impact on animals and wildlife across the world.
+The sad reality is that the need for unique travel experiences can have an impact on animals and wildlife across the world.
 That profile pic you took with a tiger in Thailand?
 The sea turtle you held in the Cayman Islands?
 The elephant you rode in Bali?
 The horse and cart ride you took around New York’s Central Park?
 Even if you weren’t aware, these are all tourist activities that don’t have animals’ best interests in mind.

 Wildlife tourism is a booming industry, with an estimated 560,000 wild animals currently involved in wildlife tourist attractions across the world.
 Whilst a portion of these have a positive impact on the welfare of animals involved (i.e. wildlife sanctuaries), the sad reality is that there are countless wild animals being held captive and treated irresponsibly for the purpose of tourism.